UK STOCK MARKET STATISTICS

 This page contains some background information on the UK stock market, and the investors in it, including the role of individual investors.
 There are two problems with obtaining and analysing this information.
 One is the difficulty that many shares are now held in nominee accounts, so identifying the beneficial owners is not easy.
 The second problem is that the sources of such information are patchy and often out of date.
 But here is what is known:

-Other evidence was a submission by APCIMS to the Kay Review (based on work by Cass Business School in 2011) which suggested that retail shareholders accounted for about 30% of the ownership of FTSE100 companies although it seems likely they took indirect ownership via unit trusts, OEICs, investment trusts and personal pensions into account.
+A submission by APCIMS to the Kay Review (based on work by Cass Business School in 2011) suggested that retail shareholders accounted for about 30% of the ownership of FTSE100 companies although it seems likely they took indirect ownership via unit trusts, OEICs, investment trusts and personal pensions into account.
 It is possible that the aforementioned trend simply represents the migration of shareholders into nominee accounts and into funds and SIPPs.
 It is likely the 30% is a more accurate representation of the interest of individuals in stock market investment.

 In 2004 the LSE reported some figures on share trading volumes and at that time private clients created 65% of trades by volume, but only 8% by value.
 But it is known that the proportion of accounts held by traditional stockbrokers for clients which are “advisory” was falling as opposed to “discretionary” accounts.
 In other words, fewer and fewer people were making their own investment decisions at that time.